DocKDE/pdbman/README.md

 +-----------+-------------+----------------+-----------+-------------+----------------+----------+
 ```

-(Different input file shown in figure because `myfile.pdb` has no clashes)
+(Different input file was used here because `myfile.pdb` has no clashes)

 This will look for any atoms not belonging to the same residue whose distance is smaller than 1.0 Angströms.
 If distances are significantly smaller than that they will be highlighted in yellow or red.
 For more granular control you can also search the local environment of a specific atom like so: